Jahana Hayes: Early life and education

 Hayes was born on March 8, 1973, in Waterbury, Connecticut, and grew up in public housing projects in that city.
+Hayes became a teen mother prior to graduating from high school.
 She earned an associate degree at Naugatuck Valley Community College and a bachelor's degree at Southern Connecticut State University.
 In 2012, Hayes earned a master's degree in curriculum and instruction at the University of Saint Joseph.
-In 2014, she earned her Sixth-Year Certificate from the University of Bridgeport School of Education.
+In 2014, she earned her Sixth-Year Diploma from the University of Bridgeport School of Education.

 Teaching career

 Hayes's first job was at the Southbury Training School in Connecticut.
 She went on to teach government and history at John F. Kennedy High School in Waterbury.
 She also chaired the Kennedy SOAR Review Board, a "school within a school" that provided advanced instruction for gifted students, and was a co-adviser of HOPE, a student-service club at Kennedy.
 In 2015, she was John F. Kennedy Teacher of the Year and then the Waterbury School District Educator of the Year.
 In 2016 she was named National Teacher of the Year.

-This award won Hayes widespread media attention.
-"I really think that we need to change the narrative, change the dialogue about what teaching is as a profession," Hayes told The Washington Post.
-"We've spent a lot of time in the last few years talking about the things that are not working.
+After winning the award, Hayes told The Washington Post: "I really think that we need to change the narrative, change the dialogue about what teaching is as a profession.
+We've spent a lot of time in the last few years talking about the things that are not working.
 We really need to shift our attention to all the things that are working."
-Appearing on Ellen DeGeneres's talk show, Hayes said she taught her students "kindness" and "community service."
+Appearing on Ellen DeGeneres's talk show, Hayes said she "teaches kindness."
 After receiving the award, she addressed the annual meeting of the National Education Association.
-"I am so grateful to be a member of the NEA," she said, praising it for preventing the "altruistic character trait that all teachers possess" from being exploited.